nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-commerce.md

       * Tick the **Display buttons on shopping cart** checkbox to display PayPal buttons on the shopping cart page instead of the default checkout button.

-      * Tick the **Display buttons on product details** to display PayPal buttons on product details pages, clicking on them matches the behavior of the default 'Add to cart' button.
+      * Tick the **Display buttons on product details** to display PayPal buttons on product details pages, clicking them matches the behavior of the default 'Add to cart' button.

       * Tick the **Display Pay Later messages** box to take advantage of the pay later messaging feature on your website.
 The message is displayed on the product and checkout pages, showing how much the customer is paying in four installments.